retooth2/xenharmlib/doc/index.rst

 Contributor Guide
 ---------------------

-You are always welcome to open a pull request, however there are some prerequisites for a pull request to be accepted that you should know:
+You are always welcome to open a pull request, however, there are some prerequisites for a pull request to be accepted that you should know:

 * For formatting your commit messages please use `conventional commits <https://www.conventionalcommits.org/>`_
 * To format your code please use the
   `black code formatter <https://black.readthedocs.io/en/stable/>`_ with string normalization turned off.
-In regards to strings xemharmlib follows the principle single quotes (') for data, double quotes (") for information meant to be read only by humans (like exception descriptions) and triple-double quotes (""") for docstrings.
+In regards to strings, xemharmlib follows the principle single quotes (') for data, double quotes (") for information meant to be read only by humans (like exception descriptions) and triple-double quotes (""") for docstrings.